-A good score on the PSAT would equate to around a 1190-1200 on the SAT— enough to get you into some nationally recognized state universities with moderately competitive admissions (40-70% of applicants accepted, ballpark for admissions percentages).
+A good score on the PSAT would equate to around a 1190-1200 on the SAT.
+This score is enough to get you into some nationally recognized state universities with moderately competitive admissions.
+These schools likely have a 40-70% rate of applicants accepted (ballpark for admissions percentages).
 This equates to approximately the 75th percentile on the PSAT: 1150 for juniors or a 1050 for sophomores.

 A VERY GOOD PSAT SCORE:

-A very good score on the PSAT would equate to around a 1400 on the SAT– enough to get you into some top 50 ranked or competitive admissions schools, most likely those with admission rates in the 20-40% range.
+A very good score on the PSAT would equate to around a 1400 on the SAT– enough to get you into some top 50 ranked or competitive admissions schools.
+These schools most likely have admission rates in the 20-40% range.
 This is about the 95th percentile, or a 1360 on the PSAT for juniors or 1250 for sophomores.